Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 Questions to ask in a reverse mentoring relationship

-While discussion topics are helpful to create an agenda for the reverse mentorship, there are a few questions that can help further understand what both parties want out of the mentorship.
-The mentee can ask the following questions to the mentor:
+While discussion topics help create an agenda for a reverse mentorship experience, there are a few questions that can help further understand what both parties want out of the mentorship.

 - How did you deal with massive changes that were disruptive to the way you work?